glenveegee/jmespath-edit/INSTALLING.md

-# Using jmespath-tester in your project
+# Using jmespath-edit in your project

-Since jmespath-tester (`<jmespath-preview />` web component) is nothing more than a Stencil component you can get all the information about how to integrate it into your project [here](https://stenciljs.com/docs/overview) where framework integrations are discussed.
+Since jmespath-edit (`<jmespath-edit />` web component) is nothing more than a Stencil component you can get all the information about how to integrate it into your project [here](https://stenciljs.com/docs/overview) where framework integrations are discussed.
 Otherwise continue reading to see specific worked examples.

 ## Installation